droneshire/camarogeneration/README.md

 3) For each of columns, match the header from your input file to golden header

-4) Run the following in the command line: cd C:\Users\Erika\Dropbox\camarogeneration\python python reorder_csv.py -f name_of_file.csv
+4) Run the tool (can use the batch script provided) or run python cg_ui.py

-	NOTE: the name_of_file.csv needs to match the filename entered into the master_product_list.csv in step 2
+5) Go to the 'Process CSV' tab.
+Browse for CSV and click 'Process Product List'

-5) The reordered csv file will be placed into the C:\Users\Erika\Dropbox\camarogeneration\converted_csvs\ folder with the same name as the input file only with a timestamp added to it.
+6) The reordered csv file will be placed into the converted_csvs folder with the same name as the input file only with a timestamp added to it.
 E.g. if input filename was input.csv, the output will be input_4_15_2017_16_53.csv

 ## To Parse Images from CSV File List:
 1) Create an image csv file.
 This needs to have a column in it with "Image File Names"

-2) Place image csv file into the C:\Users\Erika\Dropbox\camarogeneration\image_lists folder
+2) Place image csv file into the image_lists folder

-3) Place images into the C:\Users\Erika\Dropbox\camarogeneration\images folder
+3) Place images into the images folder

-4) Run the following in the command line: cd C:\Users\Erika\Dropbox\camarogeneration\python python scrape_images.py -f name_of_image_list_file.csv
+4) Run the tool (can use the batch script provided) or run python cg_ui.py

-	NOTE: the name_of_image_list_file.csv needs to match the filename of the file placed into the image_lists folder in step 1
-	NOTE: if you want to upload via FTP, use the -u option at the end of the command (i.e. python scrape_images.py -f name_of_image_list_file.csv -u)
-        NOTE: if you want to erase the images after copying them, add the '-e' flag (i.e. python scrape_images.py -f name_of_image_list_file.csv -e)
+5) Browse for the image list CSV

+6) If you want images erased after being processed, check the 'Erase Images' checkbox

+7) If you want thumbnails, set the widths as desired

+8) Click 'Process Image List'

-5) The correct images will be copied into the C:\Users\Erika\Dropbox\camarogeneration\parsed_images folder.
-All images will be erased from the C:\Users\Erika\Dropbox\camarogeneration\images folder once the correct ones have been copied.
+9) The correct images will be copied into the parsed_images folder.
+All images will be erased from the images folder once the correct ones have been copied.

-## To erase images after they are copied using scrape_images.py:
-1) Run the following in the command line: cd C:\Users\Erika\Dropbox\camarogeneration\python python erase_images.py
-	WARNING: Make sure you use this erase script only AFTER you have copied over all files!
-OR
-2) Run scrape_images.py with the erase flag '-e' i.e. python scrape_images.py -f name_of_image_list_file.csv -e